icyphox/site/pages/about.md

 I'm Anirudh, and I go by **icyphox** on the Internet.
 I'm doing my undergrad right now, majoring in Computer Science.
-My primary interest is security -- information, operational and national.
+My primary interest is security---information, operational and national.
 Tradecraft, espionage and military tactics interest me deeply, and I love discussing them.